-Whereas approximately 346 soldiers were executed by the British Army during the First World War, this sentence was not carried out by the Australian Army.
+While approximately 306 soldiers, including several Canadians, were executed by the British Army during the First World War, this sentence was not carried out by the Australian Army.

-Consequently, the AIF had to rely increasingly on the leadership and example of its officers and NCOs, the tone and esprit de corps of its men and the substitution of other penalties – including, ultimately, the publication of lists of offenders in the Australian newspapers.
+The Australian Imperial Force (AIF) instead had to rely on the leadership and example of its officers, the tone and esprit de corps of its men, and alternative penalties, including the publication of lists of offenders in Australian newspapers.

-AIF soldier Walter Lesley Schwarz with his Mother.
-He enlisted with the AIF in 1915, but felt he was being discriminated against because of his name.
+Walter Lesley Schwarz with his mother.
+Schwarz enlisted in the AIF in 1915, but felt he was being discriminated against because of his name.
 He deserted in England and joined the Royal Fusiliers.
-He became a Lieutenant winning an MC and Bar and was mentioned three times in despatches.
+He became a lieutenant and won an MC and Bar and was mentioned three times in despatches.
 In 1921 King George V granted him a pardon.
 C41542

 - Richard Glenister, “Desertion without execution: decisions that saved Australian Imperial Force deserters from the firing squad in World War I”, BA (Hons) thesis, La Trobe University, 1984.